 1. Moth balls in small net bags. - rodents do not like the strong smell of moth balls - 2 or 3 bags

-3. Solar lights - two cheap lights from a hardware store.
+3. Solar lights @AMAZON - two cheap lights from a hardware store.
 The sun charges them during the day and I put two under the engine compartment when it gets dark.
 The lights seem to deter rodents - same idea as cracking the hood open since many vehicles have a small lamp which turns on when the hood is opened.
 I just got two at a discount store for $2 each.

 I carry the above in a zip lock bag when I go to an area that has rodent problems.
 This is especially true for Organ Pipe National Monument near the Mexican boarder.
 Pack rats there have chewed wires in many vehicles in the campground.
 I had a campground host at the Mojave Preserve tell me the problem is worse when the vehicle is not run or moved for several days.
 Rodents will then start climbing into the engine compartment for chewing wires and looking for nest areas.
 So far I have never had any damage.